68-year-old man dies of coronavirus in Kerala, second death in state: Govt

-A 68-year-old man died of the novel coronavirus here, taking the number of COVID-19 deaths in Kerala to two, the government said on Tuesday.
+(Eds: Adds details) Thiruvananthapuram, Mar 31 (PTI): A 68-year-old man died of the novel coronavirus here, taking the number of COVID-19 deaths in Kerala to two, the government said on Tuesday.
 The condition of the man was "extremely critical", a press release from the state-run Thiruvananthapuram Medical College and Hospital said.
-This is the second coronavirus death in the state.

-The patient was on ventilator support for the past five days and was suffering from high blood pressure.
+The patient from nearby Pothencode, was on ventilator support for the past five days and was suffering from high blood pressure.
 He was also on dialysis, it said.
-The first death in the state from COVID-19 was reported from Chullickal in Kochi.
+The first coronavirus death in the state was reported from Chullickal in Kochi.

+The man had not gone abroad and it is not yet certain how he had contracted the virus.
+The man had been admitted to the hospital on March 23 due to fever.
+Though he tested negative on March 26, in the second test on March 29 he was found positive for the virus.

+The samples of the deceased's wife and daughter have been sent for testing and the results are awaited.
+The man had attended a wedding and funeral before he fell ill.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)